ArborXR/abxrlib-for-unreal/README.md

 public static void EventCritical(const FString& Label, TMap<FString, FString>& Meta)
 ```

+**Parameters for all Event Wrapper Functions:**
+- `AssessmentName/ObjectiveName/InteractionName/LevelName` (FString): The identifier for the assessment, objective, interaction, or level.
+- `Score` (int): The numerical score achieved.
+While typically between 1-100, any integer is valid.
+- `Status` (EEventStatus): The basic result of the assessment or objective (Pass, Fail, Complete, Incomplete, Browsed).
+- `InteractionType` (EInteractionType): The type of interaction for interaction events.
+- `Response` (FString): The user's response for interaction events.
+For example: TEXT("a"), TEXT("true"), TEXT("correct").
+- `Meta` (TMap<FString, FString>): Optional.
+Additional key-value pairs describing the event.

 **Note:** All complete events automatically calculate duration if a corresponding start event was logged.

 ---